jeroenheijmans/sample-nextjs-with-prepr/README.md

 Showcasing integration of Prepr Headless CMS into a NextJS application.
 Sprinkling in some other libraries (like TailwindCSS) to make it work well.

-Further documentation forthcoming.

-**⚠ Warning: this code is still a work in progress and cannot be fully considered "exemplary" yet.
-Even still it might be useful to others, which is why it's open source nonetheless.**
+Further documentation would still need to be created, pending available time for open source work.

+## ⚠️ Notice about updates

+Note that this repository is provided "as-is" and will most likely not receive any (security) updates.